 Most patients remain in the hospital for 24 hours after surgery.
 If Dr. Furze placed a drain during surgery, he will remove it before the patient leaves the hospital.
 It’s normal to experience neck pain and have a hoarse voice after surgery.
 In most cases, these symptoms will resolve within two weeks.
 Patients can resume most normal activities about 10 days after surgery, but Dr. Furze may ask them to refrain from certain activities for a bit longer.

 The most common complications include bleeding or infection, which are risks associated with any surgery.
 Rarely, patients experience a permanently weak or hoarse voice due to nerve damage that occurred during surgery.
 Another uncommon complication is damage to the parathyroid glands, causing hypoparathyroidism, which will require separate treatment.
 You can minimize these risks by choosing to have your surgery performed by an experienced Head and Neck surgeon like Dr. Furze.

 Given the importance of the thyroid gland, you may be wondering how it’s possible to survive once the gland has been removed.
 If only a small portion of the thyroid is removed, the gland may continue to function normally.
 When the entire gland is removed or the remaining portion fails to function adequately, patients can take daily thyroid medication to replace the body’s natural thyroid hormone.
-Fortunately, advances in modern medicine and pharmacology have led to the creation of thyroid medications that work extremely well, allowing patients to lead a healthy and normal life after thyroidectomy.
+Fortunately, advances in modern medicine and pharmacology have led to the creation of thyroid medications that work extremely well, allowing patients to lead a healthy and normal life after Thyroid Gland Removal.